xueweic/TGPred/README.md

 - **Lasso**: Mean square error loss function along with Lasso penalty function;
 - **Net**: Mean square error loss function along with Network-based penalty function.

+We also have [Pyhton version](https://github.com/tobefuture/APGD), please see the following link for the guideline of Python version https://github.com/tobefuture/APGD.

 ## Installation

 You can install the released version of APGD from Github with: